SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-08-lessons-covid.md

 The last course avoids cops in the clinic, doesn't damage public health, and only causes legal exposure to somebody attempting to sue them for unsuccessful bribery.
 So apparently that's the way out: take the bribe, and vax 'em anyway.
+In some ways, everybody gets what they deserve: a small bonus for the medical folk, and a vaccine for the deluded patient.
+It's just&hellip; lacking in _consent_ that bugs me.

 I just don't know how I feel about this.
 I both want to laugh and cry, simultaneously.